Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/InstallingThePlugin.md

 ---

 It is highly recommended to head over to the [How does the system work?](https://inventoryframework.github.io/introduction/howdoesthesystemwork/) page and giving a read before proceeding.

+---
+## Github repository access
+To access the example projects repository and the associated example plugins plugins, you will need to verify your purchase by forwarding your Epic Games receipt to my email (Varianprofessional@gmail.com) with your Github username